Your customers are choosing right now which digital products they’ll keep or toss. Get ready to make the cut

 A conversational AI assistant speaks with groups of people while you can only speak to one.
 And each conversation is crafted by our diverse team of psychologists and linguistics graduates, tech developers and copywriters.
 That means every element is designed to give your customer the ultimate experience.

-A conversational AI platform like Lobster then collects this conversation data and generates thousands of actionable insights that you can use to further delight your customers.
+A conversational AI platform like ours then collects this conversation data and generates thousands of actionable insights that you can use to further delight your customers.
 Remember, this is your data from your customers.
-Although the service is managed by our pro team of Lobster tamers, you control your data, always.
+Although the service is managed by our pro team, you control your data, always.
 We just help to make sure you get the most out of it.

 By the end of 2024, 75% of enterprises will have moved away from the AI pilot studies they’re running right now.
 They’ll be using AI every day in their business.